 - should the incident impact on the financial interests of the customer, the PI will also be required to inform the customer without undue delay and advise them of measures to mitigate any adverse consequences.
 Such disclosure requirement would indefinitely have an impact on the PIs reputation.

 2. The process in place to file, monitor, track and restrict access to sensitive payment data.

 Until the adoption of the PSD2, the definition of “sensitive payment data” had been set out in the European Central Bank Recommendations for the Security of Internet Payments.
 The definition “sensitive payment data” has not been materially amended, however for the activities of payment initiation service providers and account information service providers, the name of an account owner and the account number do not constitute sensitive payment data.

 3. The business continuity arrangements, including a clear identification of the critical operations, effective contingency plans and a procedure to regularly test and review the adequacy and efficiency of such plans.

 4. The principles and definitions applied to the collection of statistical data on performance, transactions and fraud.

-As this stage, the market participants await the secondary legislation which will implement the PSD2 requirements, however it is clear that PIs will definitely have to allocate additional human and financial resources to be ready to comply with new requirements and amend the internal rules and procedures before the deadline (13 July 2018).
+At this stage, the market participants await the secondary legislation which will implement the PSD2 requirements, however, it is clear that PIs will definitely have to allocate additional human and financial resources to be ready to comply with new requirements and amend the internal rules and procedures before the deadline (13 July 2018).